wely/DevCamp/Presentation/InstructorGuide.md

 **If you have an issue setting the Azure Pass or trial, but some students are working, have that user set up a new user(s) account.
 Make the test user accounts Global Admin.
 Also grant the user account access to Azure to the subscription.**

-> The ARM Template may not deploy successfully in all regions.
-As of Nov 18 2016 the following regions will fail: brazilsouth, westindia, uksouth, ukwest (lack of DocumentDB) and southindia, centralindia, and canadaeast (lack of VM tier).
+> The ARM Template may not deploy successfully in all regions due to a lack of DocumentDB or a VM Size deployed in that region.
+As of 5 Jan 2017 the following regions will fail: westindia.
 Please have attendees select one of the other Azure regions.

 ----
 ##  Module 2 - Modern Cloud Apps Overview ####